 · Did the provider seem knowledgeable and when they did not know an answer were they willing to do research?

-· Ask about the provider’s follow-up when they said they get back with any information or answers that required additional research?
+· Ask about the provider’s follow-up when they said they get back with any information or explanations that required additional research?

-· Find out if the provider offered alternatives and completely explained, in simple language, the pros, and cons of the recommended treatments and the alternatives?
+· Find out if the provider offered alternatives and thoroughly explained, in simple language, the pros, and cons of the recommended treatments and the alternatives?

 · Does the provider encourage patient and family questions?